Atomeka Press: 2013 relaunch

 In 2013 Atomeka relaunched their flagship title A1 in two formats through Titan Books.
 The first was a six-issue limited series serializing three strips — Carpe Diem, Odyssey, and Weirding Willows — over six months that were collected in 2014.
 Then came a separate 160-page tome, A1 Volume 1: World's Greatest Comics.
-Also relaunched at the same time was Monster Massacre, an anthology for those who love B.E.M.
+Also relaunched at the same time was Monster Massacre, an anthology which features B.E.M.
 (Bug Eyed Monsters) comics.
 Monster Massacre is a twice-yearly anthology while A1 is an annual.